Mivialll/ThisIsACoolChatBox/README.md

 # ThisIsACoolChatBox

-Hello

 Things to do:
-1) Update Bootstrap and jquery source ref
+* Update Bootstrap and jquery source ref